sonoro1234/LuaJIT-ImGui/README.md

 ![sample](sample.png)

-This is a LuaJIT binding for the excellent C++ intermediate gui [imgui](https://github.com/ocornut/imgui).
+This is a LuaJIT binding for the excellent C++ immediate gui [imgui](https://github.com/ocornut/imgui).
 Uses cimgui to be the most "up to date" as possible.

 Notes:
-* currently this wrapper is based on version [1.89.1 docking of imgui]
+* currently this wrapper is based on version [1.89.2 docking of imgui]

 # cloning